SirAnirudh/Minimax-for-turn-based--decision-making-games/README.md

-## Minimax Algorithm
+# Minimax Algorithm in Python

-### File Contents:
+## File Contents:
 **Computer Strategies:**  Various strategies the computer can use (including Mini Max) against the opponent.
-The mini max strategy will guarentee a win or at the least, a tie for the computer.
+The mini max strategy will guarentee a win or at least, a tie for the computer.

-**Sample Game:**  An animated turn based, pokemon type duelling game with (player vs player, computer vs player and computer vs computer options)
+**Sample Game:**  An animated turn based, pokemon style duelling game with (player vs player, computer vs player and computer vs computer options)

-### Installation Instructions:
+## Installation Instructions:
 **1.**Download all files into a single folder and run a2_ui.py in any python IDE